luisdnsantos/awesome-computer-graphics/README.md

 Computer graphics is a knowledge area about how to create images using computers, to put it simply.
 Generally this is done by processing data representing information what you want to draw, for example: objects, colors, light.
 Anything about visual and digital creations have used CG in some way: games, movies, comics, you name it.

 ### What do I need to know to get started?
 Before showing a lot of books, videos, and materials, first you need to know what is bare-minimum to begin with computer graphics.
-Being an area about using computers, learning programming is essential.
-One approach is to learn programming is doing a little project, to get used to programming logic.
-Besides coding, math is obviously necessary, since you will be using it to manipulate data to create your results.
-Vectors, matrices, geometry, all of these are important.

-So, programming and math.
-If you have never studied them before, it can be overwhelming at first.
-To begin programming, take a coding course, or tutorial to learn the basics.
-It is highly recommended to learn C/C++, as they are one of the most relevant languages in high-performance computer graphics.
-About math, you need to learn concepts from linear algebra, and to understand well geometry as a whole.
-A useful resource to begin is [this tutorial](https://www.scratchapixel.com/lessons/mathematics-physics-for-computer-graphics/geometry) from ScratchAPixel, where you can find very good explanations on this topic.
+It boils down to two main topics: programming and math.
+About the programming, learn the basics, it's recommended to lear C/C++ as they are used frequently in this area.
+The stuff you need to know about math can be found in [this tutorial](https://www.scratchapixel.com/lessons/mathematics-physics-for-computer-graphics/geometry).
+It teaches you the necessary linear algebra and geometry to create CG programs.

 ### What if I want to learn more advanced stuff?
-Assuming all of the above is old stuff to you, let's get more detailed.
-To master computer graphics it's necessary a very good knowledge of math: linear algebra, calculus, and geometry.
-Physics is important too, since CG can be (and is a lot of times) about simulating realistic phenomenon: refraction, caustics, radiance, indirect illumination.
-Programming is no different in its level of demand of expertise: good graphics programmers know about code and hardware optimizations, since they will probably create code to run in a GPU, that is used by an operanting system, so they need to fully understand what are their resources to run programs in a efficient way.
-There's no way around it to get more in-depth: learn linear algebra and calculus.
-Physics you can learn here and there, if you have to.
-One way to practice coding, is getting a project like creating a path tracer in C++, or another global illumination rendering process, like photon mapping.
+Assuming you know programming and math, then you can get more practical.
+It's a good approach to get a project about a topic like global illumination, or GPU programming to deepen your knowledge on this area.
+Examples of projects are: path tracers, photon mapping, shader programmind (this one is not necessarily advanced, but complex).

 ### Very relevant materials
 Regardless of your level of proficiency, this sections show excellent resources that are worth noting first, be it because